Rugby: Auckland face nervous wait after hard-fought loss to Canterbury

 Canterbury completely dominated the first 10 minutes, as they laid siege to the Auckland line.

-They were held up twice over the try line, and earned three penalties, before Bradley Ennor crossed near the posts, after a lovely delayed pass from Tim Bateman.
+They were held up twice over the try line, and earned three penalties, before Braydon Ennor crossed near the posts, after a lovely delayed pass from Tim Bateman.

 Ennor continues to turn heads, and the try was his 10th of the season.